webdriverio/selenium-standalone/docs/API.md

 The current defaults can be found in [lib/default-config.js](lib/default-config.js).

-`arch` is either `ia32` or `x64`, it's here because you might want to switch to a particular arch [sometimes](https://code.google.com/p/selenium/issues/detail?id=5116#c9).
+`opts.arch` is either `ia32` or `x64`, it's here because you might want to switch to a particular arch [sometimes](https://code.google.com/p/selenium/issues/detail?id=5116#c9).

-`baseURL` is used to find the server having the selenium or drivers files.
+`opts.baseURL` is used to find the server having the selenium or drivers files.

-`fullURL` as an alternative to baseURL it's possible specify full url, ex `https://selenium-release.storage.googleapis.com/4.0-alpha-7/selenium-server-4.0.0-alpha-7.jar`.
+`opts.fullURL` as an alternative to baseURL it's possible specify full url, ex `https://selenium-release.storage.googleapis.com/4.0-alpha-7/selenium-server-4.0.0-alpha-7.jar`.

 `opts.ignoreExtraDrivers` only downloads and installs drivers explicity specified.
+Broken https://github.com/vvo/selenium-standalone/issues/421

 `opts.basePath` sets the base directory used to store the selenium standalone `.jar` and drivers.
 Defaults to current working directory + .selenium/